Foundations of geometric approximate group theory: Subsets and filtrations of groups

-To discuss some first examples we need the following notions. \begin{definition} Let $\Gamma$ be a group and let $A, B \subset \Gamma$ be subsets. \begin{enumerate}[(i)] \item If $A \subset B$, then $A$ is called \emph{left-syndetic} in $B$ if there exists a finite subset $F \subset \Gamma$ such that $B \subset AF$, and \emph{right-syndetic} in $B$ if there there exists a finite subset $F \subset \Gamma$ such that $B \subset FA$. \item $A$ and $B$ are called \emph{left-commensurable} if there exist finite subsets $F_1, F_2 \subset \Gamma$ such that $A \subset BF_1$ and $B \subset A F_2$ and \emph{right-commensurable} if there exist finite subsets $F_1, F_2 \subset \Gamma$ such that $A \subset F_1B$ and $B \subset F_2A$. \end{enumerate} If $G$ is a topological group, then we define similar notions of left-/right-syndeticity and left-/right-commensurability for subsets of $G$ by demanding that the sets $F$, $F_1$, $F_2$ in question be compact (rather than finite). \end{definition} By definition, if $A$ is left-syndetic in $B$, then $A$ and $B$ are left-commensurable.
-Every non-amenable group contains a left-syndetic set which is not right-syndetic (\cite{Paulsen}), but for \emph{symmetric} sets $A$ and $B$ the notions coincide.
+\end{corollary} \begin{definition} We say that $A$ is \emph{left-syndetic} (respectively \emph{right-syndetic} ) in $B$ if there exists a finite subset $F \subset \Gamma$ such that $A \subset B \subset AF$ (respectively $A \subset B \subset FA$).
+We say that $A$ and $B$ are \emph{left-commensurable} (respectively \emph{right-commensurable} ) if there exist finite subsets $F_1, F_2 \subset \Gamma$ such that $A \subset BF_1$ and $B \subset A F_2$ (respectively $A \subset F_1B$ and $B \subset F_2A$).
+If $\Gamma$ is a topological group, then we modify the definitions above by requiring the sets $F$, $F_1$, $F_2$ in question be compact (rather than finite). \end{definition} Note that left-/right-commensurability are precisely the equivalence relations generated by left-/right-syndeticity. \begin{definition} The \emph{left-commensurator} of a subset $A \subset \Gamma$ is defined as